JesterCharles/Po2-guide-less-journey/Act1/README.md

 ## The Grim Tangle
 1. Talk with Una to unlock and begin searching for the Cemetary of the Eternals
-    - Seemingly looking out for the yellow glowing plants seems to be an indicator of the correct direction to go (TODO: still testing)
+    - Seemingly looking out for the yellow glowing plants seems to be an indicator of the correct direction to go (TODO: still testing, west of waypoint for 2 runs)
-    - Nothing else to do here but run for exit
+2. (Optional) Kill Boss for SU1, careful of him holding hand infront of him he's going to throw cluster explosions
+3. Head for the Entrance to "Cemetary of the Eternals"

 ![The Grim Tangle Route Image](./ZoneImages/The-Grim-Tangle.png)